Moniaar/SDO_Course/README.md

-# SDO_Course
-My notes taken upon the Stanford Data Ocean scholarship
+Stanford Data Ocean (SDO) Course Notes

-`To find a command or any shortcut in Jupyter just type H in any cell that doesn't have code inside ;).`
+Welcome to my curated notes from the Stanford Data Ocean Scholarship course!
+This README organizes key concepts and tips learned throughout the program, with a focus on Python programming essentials.

+Tip: In Jupyter Notebook, press H in an empty cell to view a list of commands and shortcuts! 🚀

-## General Notes:
+📝 General Notes: Python Essentials
-<h3>Python</h3>
-> :memo: **Note:**
+Key Concepts

-1. Floor division: returns only the whole part following division
+Floor Division (//): Returns only the integer part of a division (e.g., 7 // 2 = 3).
-2. When you divide any two numbers, even if they are integers that result in a whole number, you’ll always get a float
+Division Always Returns a Float: Even if the result is a whole number (e.g., 4 / 2 = 2.0).
-3. When you mix an integer and a float in an operation, Python will always return a float
+Mixing Integers and Floats: Operations between an integer and a float always yield a float.
-4. If an apostrophe is used, then double quotes are required.
-5. Python keeps track of the variable changes even if you changed its value after initilization
-6. Python is case senstive btw
+String Quotes: Use double quotes (") if a string contains an apostrophe (e.g., "It's sunny").
+Variable Tracking: Python updates variable values dynamically after reassignment.
+Case Sensitivity: Python is case-sensitive (e.g., Variable ≠ variable).
-7. As a convenience in Python, you can assign values to multiple variables at the same time, using just one line of code.
-This is known in Python as "unpacking", This will work as long as the number of values matches the number of variables.
+Multiple Variable Assignment (Unpacking): Assign multiple variables in one line (e.g., x, y = 1, 2), provided the number of values matches the variables.
-8. It is a good practice in python to assign constants values to capital string names
-9. You can convert a value to become an integer by wrapping the value inside the int() function.
-This is known as casting
-10. String comparison can be useful, for example, when comparing if the text a person entered is equaivalent to the saved password.
+Constants: Use uppercase names for constants (e.g., MAX_SIZE = 100).
+Type Casting: Convert values to integers using int() (e.g., int("5") = 5).
+String Comparison: Useful for tasks like password verification (e.g., input_text == saved_password).
-11. You can make lists inside other lists
+Nested Lists: Lists can contain other lists (e.g., [[1, 2], [3, 4]]).
-12. Using -1 as the index position always returns the last item in a list
+Negative Indexing: Use -1 to access the last item in a list (e.g., my_list[-1]).
-13. Simplest way to add a new element to a list is to use the append() method
-14. You can remove an item from a list by using the del statement.
-All del needs is the name of the list and the element's index position that you would like remove
-15. Slicing doesn't include last position in the list
-16. The end of the range() is excluded
+Adding Elements: Append items to a list using .append() (e.g., my_list.append(5)).
+Removing Elements: Delete items using del with the index (e.g., del my_list[0]).
+Slicing: Excludes the end index (e.g., my_list[1:3] includes indices 1 and 2).
+Range Exclusion: The range() function excludes the end value (e.g., range(1, 5) generates 1, 2, 3, 4).
-17. The range() function generates a list of numbers, but the numbers don't have to be used within the for loop
+Flexible Range: range() generates numbers that can be used outside a for loop or converted to a list (e.g., list(range(3)) = [0, 1, 2]).

+📚 How to Use These Notes

+Browse for quick reference during coding.
+Practice the examples in a Python environment like Jupyter Notebook.
+Expand on these concepts by exploring Python's official documentation or additional resources.